 GIS Research Day is hosted annually by MaDGIC.
-The purpose of this event is to present to the university community the possibilities of using GIS and related spatial technologies and techniques in research.
-Students and researchers from all disciplines share their research practices including the importance of linking space and place to their work.
+The purpose of this event is to showcase what is made possible by applying GIS and related spatial technologies and techniques in your research.
+Students and researchers from all disciplines share their practices and discuss the importance of linking space and place to their work.

 Past GIS Research Day Events